samuelemilanesi/Learning-Cpp/exercises/Index.md

         - findAvailableBook // (private) fun to find if a book exist and is avialable passing a book

 # ex_04: Complex numbers
-Implement two classes:
+Implementa class:

-    1. Class Complex: class to deal with complex numbers in algebraic form implementing the operators + - * /
+    Class Complex: class to deal with complex numbers in algebraic form implementing the operators + - * /; get phase, modulus, conjugate;

-    2. Class Complex_polar: class to deal with complex numbers in polar form implementing the operators + - * /

 # ex_05: Pointers code analysis
 Analyze the code contained in the file pointers.cpp